Understanding your actuals statement

 If you are having problems paying your service charge, let us know - we can help.

 We know when something goes wrong in your building it’s important that it gets fixed.
-If you’re in an emergency, you can call us.
+If you need to report a repair call or email us.
 We’re here to help.

 Before you pick up the nails and hammer, read 'Alterations' below to see what you may need permission to do.